analyst-one/oikaze/README.md

 Oikaze offers the following advantages:

 - Built on top of SCSS.
-- CSS variables first, SCSS variables as a fallback when needed.
+- CSS custom properties first, SCSS variables as a fallback when needed.
-- Provides mixins to generate CSS variables using safe SCSS functions.
+- Provides mixins to generate CSS custom properties using safe SCSS functions.
 - Provides mixins to retrieve the value of a token for use with other CSS/SCSS systems.
-- Tokens and their related values are stored together in token sets.
+- Tokens and their related values are organized into token sets.

 ### Why tokens not Utility Classes